yellowbrickcode/MCW-Microservices-architecture/Hands-on lab/HOL step-by-step - Microservices architecture - Developer edition.md

 In this task, you will write code to process the cancellation of an order by interacting with the Ticket Order Actor.
 To cancel an order, a Ticket Order Actor instance must be retrieved, and the CancelTicket operation it provides is invoked that changes the actor's state to reflect a "canceled" status.

-1. On your Lab VM, with the ContosoEventsPoC solution open in Visual Studio, use the Solution Explorer to open the TicketOrderActor.cs file, in the Service Fabric folder, under the ContosoEvents.TicketOrderActor project
+1. On your Lab VM, with the ContosoEventsPoC solution open in Visual Studio, use the Solution Explorer to open the TicketOrderActor.cs file, in the Service Fabric folder, under the ContosoEvents.TicketOrderActor project.

     ![In the Solution Explorer window, the following path is expanded: Service Fabric\\ContosoEvents.TicketOrderActor.
 Under ContosoEvents.TicketOrderActor, TicketOrderActor.cs is circled.](media/image68.png "Solution Explorer window")

-2. Locate the CancelOrder method (line 239)
+2. Locate the CancelOrder method (line 239).

 3. Locate the following TODO, and complete the commented line by replacing it with the following: